schiller-sql/TicTacToe/README.md

 # TicTacToe

-A tic-tac-toe game, consiting of a tic-tac-toe library, a CLI and soon a desktop application
+A tic-tac-toe game, consisting of a tic-tac-toe library, a CLI and soon a desktop application